crashka/ratio-math/README.md

 ### High-Level Question

-**Gven a maximum denominator value, what is the smallest possible numerical difference between two non-identical ratios between 0 and 1?**  We are assuming only integer numerators and denominators (where the numerator is smaller than the denominator).
+**Given a maximum denominator value, what is the smallest possible numerical difference between any two non-identical ratios between 0 and 1?**  We are assuming only integer numerators and denominators (where the numerator is smaller than the denominator).

-### A Little Background
+### Some Context

 This question was motivated by the need to know the precision required to represent certain statistics in an application implementing leaderboards and analysis reports for a